 MC: Thank you very much.
 It was my pleasure.

 CK: That was foley artist Marco Costanzo.
 So now it's time for my cohost Sara Moulton and I to answer some of your cooking questions.
-Sarah is of course the author of Home Cooking 101.
+Sara is of course the author of Home Cooking 101.
 She's also the star of Sara's Weeknight Meals on public television.
-Sarah, how are you?
+Sara, how are you?

 Sara Moulton: I'm good Chris